Artwork certificate template: what should it include?

 Want a private collector certificate instead?

-With PieceStamp, the certificate is connected to the public artwork story page.
-After sale, you can send the buyer a private collector certificate link with secure token, access code and print-friendly version.
+With PieceStamp, the certificate is connected to the public artwork story page and the artwork in your archive.
+After sale, you can send the buyer a private collector certificate link as part of the artwork's digital artwork passport.

 Is an artwork certificate legal proof of ownership?